First Solar (NASDAQ:FSLR) Updates FY 2022 Earnings Guidance

-First Solar (NASDAQ:FSLR – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $0.000-$0.600 for the period, compared to the Thomson Reuters consensus estimate of $1.920.
+First Solar (NASDAQ:FSLR – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+The company provided earnings per share guidance of $0.000-$0.600 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.920.
 The company issued revenue guidance of $2.40 billion-$2.60 billion, compared to the consensus revenue estimate of $2.76 billion.

-Several brokerages recently commented on FSLR.
-UBS Group cut their target price on First Solar from $116.00 to $76.00 and set a neutral rating on the stock in a research report on Wednesday, March 2nd.
-Bank of America lowered First Solar from a buy rating to a neutral rating and set a $91.00 target price on the stock. in a research report on Thursday, February 3rd.
-Citigroup cut their target price on First Solar from $80.00 to $70.00 and set a neutral rating on the stock in a research report on Thursday, March 3rd.
-Piper Sandler cut their price target on First Solar from $90.00 to $63.00 and set a neutral rating on the stock in a report on Thursday, March 3rd.
-Finally, Susquehanna cut their price target on First Solar from $140.00 to $120.00 and set a positive rating on the stock in a report on Wednesday, March 2nd.
-Three analysts have rated the stock with a sell rating, fifteen have assigned a hold rating and seven have issued a buy rating to the stock.
-According to data from MarketBeat.com, First Solar presently has a consensus rating of Hold and a consensus target price of $87.71.
+First Solar (NASDAQ:FSLR – Get Rating) last posted its earnings results on Tuesday, March 1st.
+The solar cell manufacturer reported $1.23 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.07 by $0.16.
+First Solar had a return on equity of 8.06% and a net margin of 16.03%.
+The company had revenue of $907.32 million for the quarter, compared to analyst estimates of $924.98 million.
+During the same period last year, the company earned $1.08 earnings per share.
+The business’s revenue was up 48.9% compared to the same quarter last year.
+On average, sell-side analysts predict that First Solar will post 0.4 EPS for the current year.

-In other First Solar news, Director R Craig Kennedy sold 600 shares of First Solar stock in a transaction dated Tuesday, January 18th.
+In related news, Director R Craig Kennedy sold 600 shares of First Solar stock in a transaction that occurred on Tuesday, January 18th.
 The stock was sold at an average price of $81.36, for a total transaction of $48,816.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CFO Alexander R. Bradley sold 3,211 shares of the company’s stock in a transaction on Monday, March 7th.
+The shares were sold at an average price of $75.19, for a total value of $241,435.09.
+The disclosure for this sale can be found here.
+Over the last ninety days, insiders sold 7,191 shares of company stock valued at $569,855.
 Insiders own 0.55% of the company’s stock.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Thrivent Financial for Lutherans increased its holdings in shares of First Solar by 0.9% in the fourth quarter.
-Thrivent Financial for Lutherans now owns 26,073 shares of the solar cell manufacturer’s stock worth $2,273,000 after buying an additional 228 shares during the period.
-Comerica Bank increased its holdings in shares of First Solar by 0.6% in the fourth quarter.
-Comerica Bank now owns 45,118 shares of the solar cell manufacturer’s stock worth $3,426,000 after buying an additional 270 shares during the period.
-Neo Ivy Capital Management increased its holdings in shares of First Solar by 45.5% in the fourth quarter.
-Neo Ivy Capital Management now owns 1,132 shares of the solar cell manufacturer’s stock worth $99,000 after buying an additional 354 shares during the period.
-JustInvest LLC increased its holdings in shares of First Solar by 8.8% in the fourth quarter.
-JustInvest LLC now owns 6,862 shares of the solar cell manufacturer’s stock worth $598,000 after buying an additional 556 shares during the period.
-Finally, The Manufacturers Life Insurance Company increased its holdings in shares of First Solar by 0.9% in the fourth quarter.
-The Manufacturers Life Insurance Company now owns 143,993 shares of the solar cell manufacturer’s stock worth $12,551,000 after buying an additional 1,313 shares during the period.
-Hedge funds and other institutional investors own 71.85% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of the stock.
+Neo Ivy Capital Management raised its holdings in shares of First Solar by 45.5% during the 4th quarter.
+Neo Ivy Capital Management now owns 1,132 shares of the solar cell manufacturer’s stock worth $99,000 after buying an additional 354 shares in the last quarter.
+Flow Traders U.S. LLC acquired a new position in First Solar during the fourth quarter worth about $207,000.
+Forum Financial Management LP acquired a new stake in shares of First Solar in the 4th quarter valued at approximately $210,000.
+JustInvest LLC grew its holdings in shares of First Solar by 8.8% during the 4th quarter.
+JustInvest LLC now owns 6,862 shares of the solar cell manufacturer’s stock valued at $598,000 after purchasing an additional 556 shares during the last quarter.
+Finally, Vident Investment Advisory LLC increased its position in First Solar by 27.1% during the 4th quarter.
+Vident Investment Advisory LLC now owns 9,412 shares of the solar cell manufacturer’s stock worth $820,000 after purchasing an additional 2,006 shares in the last quarter.
+Institutional investors own 71.85% of the company’s stock.

 First Solar, Inc engages in designing, manufacturing, marketing, and the distribution of photovoltaic solar power systems and solar modules.
 It operates through the Modules and Systems segments.
 The Modules segment involves the design, manufacture, and sale of cadmium telluride solar modules, which convert sunlight into electricity.